dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 Onboarding of new repositories adds new nodes to the product dependency graph.
 Initially the number of nodes in the dependency graph is 0.
 There are no branches of any repos producing assets for any channel, and thus there are no subscriptions consuming those assets (because there would be no place to move them).
 Onboarding the initial repository involves the following:

 1. Define potential content - The dotnet/coreclr repo's master branch should be onboarded.
 2. Onboard dotnet/coreclr to Arcade style publishing.
-Arcade publishing will push build assets to shared storage locations and notify the Build Asset Registry of new builds.
+Arcade publishing will push build assets to shared storage locations and notify the [Build Asset Registry (BAR)](https://github.com/dotnet/arcade/blob/master/Documentation/Maestro/BuildAssetRegistry.md) of new builds.
-3. Create content - Build dotnet/coreclr's master branch (let's say its ID is 'dotnet/coreclr#1')  Through arcade publishing a new entry for this build will be created in the BAR.  'dotnet/coreclr#1' will not initially have a channel..
+3. Create content - Build dotnet/coreclr's master branch (let's say its ID is 'dotnet/coreclr#1')  Through arcade publishing a new entry for this build will be created in the [BAR](https://github.com/dotnet/arcade/blob/master/Documentation/Maestro/BuildAssetRegistry.md).  'dotnet/coreclr#1' will not initially have a channel..
-4. Create a new channel for content - Create '.NET Core 3.0.0' channel in the BAR
+4. Create a new channel for content - Create '.NET Core 3.0.0' channel in the [BAR](https://github.com/dotnet/arcade/blob/master/Documentation/Maestro/BuildAssetRegistry.md)
-5. Assign new dotnet/coreclr builds to the channel - dotnet/coreclr's master branch creates content for '.NET Core 3.0.0' channel, so use the BAR to assign 'dotnet/coreclr#1' to '.NET Core 3.0.0'
+5. Assign new dotnet/coreclr builds to the channel - dotnet/coreclr's master branch creates content for '.NET Core 3.0.0' channel, so use the [BAR](https://github.com/dotnet/arcade/blob/master/Documentation/Maestro/BuildAssetRegistry.md) to assign 'dotnet/coreclr#1' to '.NET Core 3.0.0'
-6. Assign future builds of a specific branch a default channel (if desired) - Use the BAR to map dotnet/coreclr master onto '.NET Core 3.0.0'.
+6. Assign future builds of a specific branch a default channel (if desired) - Use the [BAR](https://github.com/dotnet/arcade/blob/master/Documentation/Maestro/BuildAssetRegistry.md) to map dotnet/coreclr master onto '.NET Core 3.0.0'.

 Once the repository graph has more than one node (or if there is a circular dependency, like in the case of dotnet/arcade), it becomes possible to create subscriptions.
 Onboarding new repositories after the initial node involves the steps above with the follolwing alterations/additions: